Understanding Your Pathology Report After Neoadjuvant Therapy

 The goal of neoadjuvant therapy is to shrink the cancer in the breast and/or lymph nodes in the underarm area (axillary lymph nodes).
 Neoadjuvant therapy may shrink a tumor enough so a lumpectomy becomes an option to a mastectomy.

 Information on a pathology report is a bit different for people who get neoadjuvant therapy compared to those who get surgery as their first treatment.
 This page describes pathology reports, including the information used in breast cancer staging, for people who get neoadjuvant therapy.

 Breast cancers treated with neoadjuvant therapy are staged a bit differently than those treated with surgery first.

 Before neoadjuvant therapy begins, the pre-treatment stage of your breast cancer may be determined using imaging (such as mammograms) and findings from a physical exam of the breast.
 This is called clinical prognostic stage.

 After surgery, the stage of your breast cancer is determined using pathology information from the tissue removed during surgery.
-The pathologic stage after neoadjuvant therapy gives the most information on your prognosis.
+The pathologic stage after neoadjuvant therapy gives the most information on your prognosis (chances for survival).

 TNM staging system and neoadjuvant therapy

-The most common way breast cancer is staged is the TNM system which stands for (Tumor size, lymph Node status and Metastases).
+The main method of pathologic staging for breast cancer is the TNM system which stands for (Tumor size, lymph Node status and Metastases).